A New Form of Soft Supersymmetry Breaking?

 where the components of $\Lambda'$, $\Lambda^{\prime\dag}$, $\Lambda''$, and $\Lambda^{\prime\prime\dag}$ other than those specified above vanish.
 After these transformations, $V'''$ is in a Wess-Zumino-like gauge.
 After dropping the triple primes in the notation, the real superfield in this Wess-Zumino gauge can be written in terms of component fields as follows:

 In this Wess-Zumino gauge, the total action $S_Q+S_V$ is: \begin{widetext}

-\end{widetext} where $D_{m\mu}=\partial_\mu-igA_{m \mu}$ and ``tr'' with a lower-case t denotes a trace over $N\times N$ matrices.
-This action is invariant to the following $U(N)\times U(N)$ gauge transformations:
+\end{widetext} where $D_{m\mu}=\partial_\mu-igA_{m \mu}$, $\tilde{D}_{m\mu}=\partial_\mu+igA^T_{m \mu}$ and ``tr'' with a lower-case t denotes a trace over $N\times N$ matrices.
+This action is invariant to the following gauge transformations:

 where $a_m$ is a function of $x^\mu$.
 In other words, the action in terms of component fields is a gauge theory.
-If one assumes that there is another chiral superfield in the conjugate representation, then there is no axial anomaly, so the theory is also renormalizable.
+Also, since fermions come in conjugate pairs, there is no gauge anomaly and the theory is renormalizable.

+The theory has three different couplings that are all denoted by $g$ in eqs \eqref{17} and \eqref{18}, because they are all the same at tree level.
+They are (i) the gauge coupling (multiplying gauge fields $A_m$), (ii) the ``gaugino coupling'' (multiplying $\lambda_m$ fields in eq \eqref{17}), and (iii) the ``d-term'' coupling (multiplying $d_m$ in eq \eqref{17}).
+It will be shown below that for (i) and (ii) involving non-Abelian gauge fields or gauginos, all three of these couplings have the same one-loop beta function, so that they all ``run'' identically at the one-loop level.
+It will also be shown below that quadratic divergences for this theory are cancelled at the two-loop level of perturbation theory.

-As shown below, quadratic divergences for this theory are cancelled at the two-loop level of perturbation theory.
-To demonstrate this cancellation, the Landau gauge will be employed.
+To demonstrate this equivalence and this cancellation, the Landau gauge will be employed, resulting in a gauge propagator of $-i(g_{\mu\nu}-k_\mu k_\nu/k^2)/k^2$.
 To simplify cancellations in the final parts of the analysis below, the Abelian gauge fields are redefined as:

 The $S_V$ part of the action can then be rewritten from eq \eqref{18} as follows: \begin{widetext}